noidexe/Enjin-Coin-Documentation/docs/wallet-setup.md

 To reset your linked wallet, use the following query.
 [UnlinkIdentity](../examples/UnlinkIdentity.gql)

-## Approving ENJ
+### Approving ENJ
+Every time a successful request has been made to the blockchain, you will need to accept and sign the transaction in the REQUESTS section of your dev wallet.

-To prepare for item creation, you will need to pre-approve ENJ to the CryptoItems smart contract.
+Since creating transactions will usually cost Enjin Coin or Ether, to prepare for future expendature you will need to pre-approve the Enjin Smart Contract to create transactions on your behalf.

 When linking your wallet for the first time an approve transaction will automatically be created for you to sign.

-If you check the **REQUESTS** section of the wallet you should see and APPROVE ENJ transaction ready to sign.
-Accept the transaction request to approve the ENJ.
+You need to check the _Requests_ section of the wallet, where you should see an _APPROVE ENJ_ transaction request.
+You must accept this  request to allow the Enjin Smart Contract to do its work.

+### Setting Approval Limits
+By default, your approval transaction value will be set to the maximum amount of ENJ possible.
+This means there will be no limitations to the amount of ENJ the Enjin Smart contract can spend on your behalf.

+In GraphQL this Max approval amount represented by -1 in the value field.

-By default the automatic approval transaction will approve the maximum amount of ENJ possible.
-If you wish to change the pre-approval amount you will need to make sure you have set approval to 0 first before approving your actual value (use -1 for max ENJ possible).
-You do not need to multiply value by 10^18 for this request.
-You don’t need to do this if you have previously approved a sufficient amount of ENJ to use (i.e approved wallet transaction above)
+If you wish to change the pre-approval amount you would need to make sure that you have set the spending approval value to 0 first, before approving any value that is different from the default.

 [ApproveENJ](../examples/ApproveENJ.gql)

-Once a successful request has been made, you will need to accept and sign the transaction in the **REQUESTS** section of your dev wallet.

-# Creating Items

-Your game is ready, your wallet is ready, and soon your items will be ready.
-In our next guide, we will walk you through the [process of creating items with Enjin](creating-items.md).
+Once you have set the value to 0 you can proceed to set your Max ENJ spend to whatever amount you want.

+For example 100 (ENJ) or 1000 (ENJ).

+This could protect you from accidently overspending while minting batches of blockchain assets.